 2. name and address of the person authorised to compile the technical file, who must be established in the Community;

-3. description and identification of the machinery, including generic denomination, function, model, type, serial number and commercial name;
+3. description and identification of the machinery, including generic denomination, function, model, type, serial number, and commercial name;

-4. a sentence expressly declaring that the machinery fulfils all the relevant provisions of this Directive and where appropriate, a similar sentence declaring the conformity with other Directives and/or relevant provisions with which the machinery complies.
+4. a sentence expressly declaring that the machinery fulfills all the relevant provisions of this Directive and where appropriate, a similar sentence declaring the conformity with other Directives and/or relevant provisions with which the machinery complies.
 These references must be those of the texts published in the Official Journal of the European Union;

-5. where appropriate, the name, address and identification number of the notified body which carried out the EC type-examination referred to in Annex IX and the number of the EC type-examination certificate;
+5. where appropriate, the name, address, and identification number of the notified body which carried out the EC type examination referred to in Annex IX and the number of the EC type-examination certificate;

-6. where appropriate, the name, address and identification number of the notified body which approved the full quality assurance system referred to in Annex X;
+6. where appropriate, the name, address, and identification number of the notified body which approved the full quality assurance system referred to in Annex X;

 7. where appropriate, a reference to the harmonised standards used, as referred to in Article 7(2);